ashleyerffmeyer/mongo-scraper/README.md

 In order to run this command line node app, first install node.js and npm.
 To install the app, clone this repository and use 'npm install' to gather dependencies specified in the package.json file (Express, Express-Handlebars Mongoose, Cheerio, Axios)

 ## Application Overview
-Web app that lets users view and leave comments on the latest news articles scraped from the New York Times using Mongoose and Cheerio
+Web app that lets users view and leave comments on the latest JavaScript related articles scraped from Echo JS using Mongoose and Cheerio

 ## Instructions

+Click on the "Click to Scrape" button.
+A list of articles will populate below the button.

+To make a note, click on an article.
+Add a title and comment to the note.
+Click the "Save Note" button.